sigmapie8/blog.manavgarg.in/src/content/posts/book-review-the-practicing-mind/index.md

     - habits
     - discipline
 ---

-# Book Review: The Practicing Mind by Thomas M. Sterner

 I have a new ritual these days — every time I go to an airport I buy a book and make a promise: the next time I'm here I'll have read it.
 That way I can buy another book.